 The curriculum guide outlines the pathways and courses available at Tohopekaliga High School.

 Tohopekaliga High School believes that all students are unique and have different needs based on their academics and interests.
 Throughout a students' time at Tohopekaliga, our team will meet with students individually to discuss their postsecondary plans.
 This gives us an opportunity to ensure they have the tools needed to reach their highest potential and be prepared for their postsecondary goals.
-The Osceola School District and Tohopekaliga staff have worked hard to establish and follow a rigorous curriculum with a STEAM (Science, Technology, Engineering, Arts and Mathematics) focus.
-In addition to the regular academic classes, we offer Advanced Placement (AP), Career Technical Education (CTE), and Dual Enrollment (DE) course opportunities.
-This allows students to explore different pathways while also challenging them academically and socially.
+The Osceola with a STEAM (Science, Technology, Engineering, Arts and Mathematics) focus.
+In addition to the regular academic classes, we offer Advanced Placement (AP), Advanced International Certificate of Education students to explore different pathways while also challenging them academically and socially.
 The courses are designed to challenge students and prepare them for the 4 E's: enroll, enlist, employ, or explore.
 We can say with confidence these courses equip students with transferable skills that allow them to be successful after graduation.
 Please take the time to read and discuss the curriculum guide with your family.
 This process may be overwhelming, but our staff will be here to guide you and provide support.
-At Tohopekaliga High School, we firmly believe that the 2023-2024 school year will be exceptional for our students!
+At Tohopekaliga High School, we firmly believe that the 2024-2025 school year will be exceptional for our students!